Slave Trade Act 1788: Support and opposition

-Effect
+Effects

 The mortality of slaves on British ships declined during the 1790s.
 This act helped to lower the overall mortality rate of British ships during the 1790–1830 time period.
 Due to the lower density of slaves, illnesses could be controlled and food rations would last longer.
 During this period, ship captains were also given incentives for lower mortality rates.
 As their incentives would grow, their mortality rates would continue to lower.
 This information could have been manipulated by greedy captains but the research shows a general downward trend.

-The historian Roger Anstey has suggested that this decline might be explained by the restrictions of the Act.
-But the research of several other historians has suggested that there is no demonstrable relationship between reduced crowding and lower mortality rates amongst slaves.
-More recent research suggests that early work was plagued with measurement error due to bad record keeping, and this act did reduce crowding-related mortality.
+The historian Roger Anstey has suggested that this decline might be explained by the restrictions of the Act, but the research of several other historians has suggested that there is no demonstrable relationship between reduced crowding and lower mortality rates amongst slaves.
+More recent research suggests that early work was plagued with measurement error by bad record-keeping, and the act reduced crowding-related mortality.
 Slave mortality on Dutch ships, which were not subject to restrictions on the number of slaves carried, did not decline during the same period.